AjinkyaDahale/osdag-ubuntuInstaller/README.md

 # Ubuntu Installer

 This setup script is for machines running Ubuntu 24.04 LTS.
+Make sure you have an active internet connection when running the scripts.

 ## System Requirements: